PAGEANT - "Education is the future"

 basketball post and net

-Presentation of the gifts These were from a group of children who had given up the Christmas presents they usually got from one of our members, Joelle, so that Bakalarr could receive some specially chosen items.
+These gifts were from a group of children who had given up the Christmas presents they usually got from one of our members, Joelle, so that Bakalarr could receive some specially chosen items.
 On behalf of Joelle and the children, we presented Bakalarr with fourteen sets of football kit, three goalkeeper's shirts and gloves, footballs, an Inter-House Sports Trophy and 1st, 2nd and 3rd medals for overall performance in sport for both boys and girls.
 These gifts were received with the biggest cheer we have ever heard at Bakalarr and several members of the football team immediately donned their new kit to pose for some photos.

 Pippa with Inter-House Sports Trophy and medals